orbitalchicken/Roadmap/Triaged.md

 hplip: I couldn’t do the installation of my HP Laserjet 1132MFP, following the installation of the hplip file from hp, in the final step it says that it requires a binary file, and enters in a loop that never ends.

+Booting from USB stick take pause for 10-30 seconds with no USB mouse light and no light on USB stick then light up boot continue.
+Pause for USB ports reset ?

 Upstream
 --------
     Ubiquity: Wrong default French layout: https://github.com/linuxmint/linuxmint/issues/50